DChoresh/Live-MIDI-Alto-Sax-Transposer/README.md

 Live MIDI Transposer
 ===
-Transposer that takes a note (MIDI / onscreen keyboard) in concert pitch and <br>
-outputs the corresponding note in alto saxophone + its fingerings.
+Transposer that takes a note (MIDI / onscreen keyboard) in concert pitch and outputs the corresponding note in alto saxophone + its fingerings.
 ---
 Usage